College-Industry Innovation grant

 The proposal package must include the following:

-1. A cover letter authorized by a designated institutional representative.
+1. A cover letter authorized by a designated institutional representative, which includes

 2. A listing the individual application submissions using the provided RCP Application Submission Template.